Epithalamion – Stanza-by-Stanza Summary, Explanation & Themes | Edmund Spenser

 Stanza 11

-The poet rejoices in his good fortune and prays that his love remain eternal.
+The poet expresses deep gratitude for his fortune and prays that their love lasts forever.

 Stanza 12